 As a visual artist, curator and reseacher she is predominately working with photography and film.
 Her work reflects on the complicated role of this medium in relation to (postcolonial) cultural heritages.
 Internationally her work has been exhibited in venues zoals Kumho Museum (Seoul, Korea) and Gallery Lmak-projects (New York), the Stedelijk Museum in Amsterdam, the Museum of Modern Art (Arnhem, Netherlands) and Municipal The Hague (Netherlands).

 Her work is part of several private and public collections : the ABN AMRO Collection, the Rabobank Collection, Museum of Fine Arts in Houston and The Hague Municipal Museum.
-She was also the photographer and editor of the book van Waarde [of Value] (2008) , of the publication The Surinam Police Band (2009) and c0-editor and initiator of the book Unfixed Photography in 2012.
-Currently she has a research fellowship at the Research Center of Material Culture from the TropenMuseum in Amsterdam and is co-initator of the research project Srefidensi Photo .
-Next to her research for this specific project she preparing a solo show at Francis Boeske gallery in Amsterdam and lmakgallery in New York both will show her recent art works.
+She was also the photographer and editor of the book van Waarde [of Value] (2008) , of the publication The Surinam Police Band (2009) and co-editor and initiator of the book Unfixed Photography and Post-Colonial Perspectives in Contemporary Art (2012) .
+Currently she has a research fellowship at the Research Center of Material Culture from the TropenMuseum in Amsterdam and is co-initator of the research project Srefidensi Photo together with stichting Fotodok.
+Next to her research for this specific project she preparing a solo show at Francis Boeske gallery in Amsterdam and lmakgallery in New York in 2018 both will show her recent art works.